My Experiences as an Alumni Teacher of Salesforce Development at ELIS in Rome

 5 minute read

-Two weeks ago I was teaching a group of enthusiastic students at ELIS in Rome, Italy.
+Two weeks ago I had Salesforce development training for a group of enthusiastic students at ELIS in Rome, Italy.
 It’s already the third time that I get to share my knowledge with students who are eager to learn more and hear about my experiences after graduating from the same 5-month program.
 And what would be a better time to travel to the sunny Rome to meet old friends and teachers than March when Finland is still snowy and cold and there the Spring has already gotten a good start.

 I joined Fluido 3 years ago to do an internship in Salesforce development as a part of the vocational master course at ELIS and have worked in the company as a developer ever since.
 I was in Fluido’s first wave from the school and joined the company only 10 days after my interview!
 Later on, two other students from ELIS have joined Fluido to become my colleagues.

-I am the first alumni teacher at the ELIS school for Cloud applications and Salesforce.
+I am the first alumni teacher at the ELIS school for Cloud applications and Salesforce development training.
 Before ELIS, I had already been teaching physics and mathematics at other schools, but this experience has been different as I am teaching the skills that I’ve learned and developed at work.